 Any damage to property is potentially a criminal offence and you could threaten to report the perpetrator to the police.
 You could also seek to take a civil claim for damages to compensate you and put you back in the position you were before the damage.

 I would advise against any physical interactions as the situation could escalate.
 If you assault a child, this could be reported to the police and it may be difficult to justify whether this response was reasonable in the circumstances and you could risk criminal sanctions.

 If you give a child sweets for Halloween and they choke or have an allergic reaction, are you responsible?

 This would of course depend on the circumstances.
 Assuming the sweets have not been interfered with, a claimant would have to prove you have been negligent in order to hold you responsible for any injuries.

 To establish negligence the court will look at whether the defendant owed the claimant a duty of care, that there has been a breach of that duty, and this has caused the claimant loss.
 The loss must also be foreseeable.

-In practical terms it may be difficult to establish negligence if you simply gave a child a sweet and they choked as this could be down to any number of reasons, for example, the child’s own behavior contributing to the incident.
+In practical terms it may be difficult to establish negligence if you simply gave a child a sweet and they choked as this could be down to any number of reasons - for example, the child’s own behaviour contributing to the incident.

 The child would be assuming a certain level of risk and therefore, if any claims were brought, you would look to argue either a voluntary assumption of risk and/or contributory negligence as a defence.